 Ingredient Notes

 - Bananas: It’s best to use overripe bananas in this recipe.
-They’re naturally sweeter and contain more antioxidants than under ripe ones.
+They’re naturally sweeter and contain more antioxidants than under-ripe ones.
+They should be dark brown (if not black).
 We want all of the sweetness we can get from the bananas since they are what primarily sweeten these cookies.

-- Oats: Oats add a great texture to these cookies and plenty of fibre too!
-It’s best to use rolled or large flake oats for extra chewiness.
-Quick oats will work in a pinch, but it’s best to avoid steel cut since they will be too hard and chewy.
+- Rolled oats: Oats add a great texture to these cookies and plenty of fiber, too!
+It’s best to use rolled or old-fashioned oats for extra chewiness.
+Quick oats will work in a pinch, but it’s best to avoid steel-cut since they will be too hard and chewy.

-- Peanut butter: We used natural peanut butter, which means that the only ingredient on the list should be “peanuts.”
+- Creamy peanut butter: We use natural peanut butter, which means that the only ingredient on the list should be “peanuts.”
 No salt, added sugar, hydrogenated oils, or other funky ingredients manufacturers like to add.
 You can also sub in another type of nut butter or seed butter if you wish to make them nut-free.

-- Applesauce: Applesauce replaces the egg in this vegan cookie recipe.
+- Applesauce: Applesauce replaces the egg in these vegan banana cookies.
 It helps to bind the ingredients together as well as incorporate additional sweetness.
 Go for unsweetened applesauce or sub in homemade if you have some on hand.

 - Use overripe bananas for best results since they tend to be naturally sweeter.
 Since there is no added sugar in this cookie recipe, you’ll want as much sweetness as possible coming from the bananas.

-- When mixing the ingredients together, make sure that the mashed banana and applesauce get evenly distributed throughout the batter since these ingredients are what will sweeten the cookies.
+- When mixing the ingredients together, make sure that the mashed banana and applesauce get evenly distributed throughout the batter since these ingredients will sweeten the cookies.

 - If you prefer a sweeter cookie, you may wish to add the optional chocolate chips and/or a scoop of vanilla protein powder.